Nonintegrability of time-periodic perturbations of single-degree-of-freedom Hamiltonian systems near homo- and heteroclinic orbits: Examples

-\begin{rmk} If $\beta/\delta>(4/\pi)\cosh(\pi\omega/2)$, then $M(\theta)$ has a simple zero, so that there exist transverse homoclinic orbits and chaotic motions occurs in \eqref{eqn:ex1} and equivalently in \eqref{eqn:aex1}, as stated in Section~$1$.
-Proposition~$\ref{prop:ex1}$ means that the system \eqref{eqn:aex1} may be Bogoyavlenskij-nonintegrable even when it does not exhibit chaotic dynamics. \end{rmk}
+\begin{rmk} If $\beta/\delta>(4/\pi)\cosh(\pi\omega/2)$, then $M(\theta)$ has a simple zero, so that there exist transverse homoclinic orbits and chaotic motions occurs in \eqref{eqn:ex1} and \eqref{eqn:aex1}, as stated in Section~$1$.
+Proposition~$\ref{prop:ex1}$ means that the system \eqref{eqn:aex1} is Bogoyavlenskij-nonintegrable even when it does not exhibit chaotic dynamics. \end{rmk}